 Relevant information that should be disclosed by the Trustee when making a report to the Commission in connection with an incorrect pricing.
+It is expected that Managers will provide any such information required by the Trustee, in a timely manner, in order that the relevant information may be disclosed to the Commission.

-- 1. The name of the authorised collective investment scheme and, if applicable, the name of the class of the scheme affected by the incorrect pricing. - 2.
+- 1. The name of the authorised-Collective Investment Scheme and, if applicable, the name of the class of the scheme affected by the incorrect pricing. - 2.
 The date(s) the incorrect pricing occurred (it may extend over several valuation days/points). - 3.
 The date the incorrect pricing was detected and by whom (for example, the Designated Manager, the Designated Trustee or another party). - 4.
 The date the incorrect pricing was corrected. - 5.
 The cause of the incorrect pricing (detailed information to be provided, rather than a brief comment such as "human error"). - 6.
 The extent of the incorrect pricing, expressed as a percentage of the net asset value of the scheme/class (as appropriate) on each valuation day affected. - 7.
 Whether the scheme was over or undervalued as a result of the incorrect pricing. - 8.
 The number of subscribing investors and redeeming investors that were affected by the incorrect pricing. - 9.
 The number of investors that were compensated (if any) and the value of such compensation. - 10.
 Details as to how the scheme was compensated (if at all) and the value of such compensation. - 11.
 Details of any other compensation paid (for example, to the Fund Manager/Investment Adviser for loss of income). - 12.
-The detailed action that has been taken by the Designated Manager and Designated Trustee to prevent recurrence. - 13.
-An explanation relating to any delay in the notification of the incorrect pricing by the Designated Manager to the Designated Trustee or by the Designated Trustee to the Commission.

-14. The Designated Trustee's conclusions in respect of the incorrect pricing, including an indication as to whether additional checking is required (refer to section 3.2 of the Guidance Note).
+The detailed action that has been taken by the Manager and Trustee to prevent recurrence. - 13.
+An explanation relating to any delay in the notification of the incorrect pricing by the Manager to the Trustee or by the Trustee to the Commission. - 14.
+The Trustee's conclusions in respect of the incorrect pricing, including an indication as to whether additional checking is required (refer to section 3.2 of the Guidance Note).